deryaipek/syllabus/index.md

 ([Back to Top](#text-mining---course-syllabus))
 ## Requirements

 There are no prerequisites for this course.
-However, to think for your best, we require a certain level of machine learning and Python knowledge/experience.
+However, to think for your best, we require a certain level of Machine Learning knowledge.
 You should have a basic understanding of the conventional ML methods such as Naive Bayes, Classification Trees, and Neural Networks.
-If you do not have the background but want to take this class, I can provide you with some tutorials so that you can catch up the content.
+Additionally, we require experience with Python (especialy _numpy_ and _matplotlib_ and _scikit-learn_ libraries).
+If you do not have that background but want to take this class, please contact the teaching team.
+We can provide you with some tutorials so that you can catch up the course content.

 This class has a 20% attendance requirement.
 While I would like to provide you with the flexibility to follow the class within your availability, I also want to get to know all of you!
 Therefore, there is an attendance requirement.